• Skip to main content

 Is Buying Bitcoin Risky?

-I had a conversation with a couple of my good friends a few months back, and after I explained everything I know about bitcoin and why they should buy it, their first response back was, “Yeah, I don't know.
-It sounds a little risky to me.”
+I had a conversation with a couple of my good friends a few months back, and after I explained everything I know about bitcoin and why they should buy it, their first response back was, “Yeah, I don’t know man.
+Isn’t buying bitcoin risky ?”

 I had to think about it.
 Is buying bitcoin risky?